 The reactor is making batches over and over again.
 The making of one batch is outlined below.
-All buttons and variables live in the Top workspace, if nothing else is explicitly stated.
+All buttons and variables live in the Top workspace, unless stated otherwise.

-- The operator starts the batch by pressing the StartSequence button, which sets the boolean variable Start to 1.
+- The operator starts the batch by pressing the StartSequence button, which sets the Boolean variable Start to 1.
 Note: Start is automatically reset by the Logic workspace. - 2.
-Once the start button has been pressed, the reactor should be filled using the in-pump, which is running as long as the boolean variable InPump is 1.
-The filling should be stopped when the boolean variable Sensor.Full (from the Sensor workspace, which is a sub-workspace of Top) becomes 1. - 3.
-As soon as the in-pump is stopped, the agitator should be started by setting Agitator to 1 and the heating controller should be turned on by setting Control\On to 1. - 4.
-Heating control and agitation should be stopped when the operator presses the button StopHeating, which assigns the boolean variable StopHeat the value 1.
-It is the responsibility of the operator to wait until a desired temperature is reached, before pressing the button.
-When heating and agitation have stopped, the tank should automatically be emptied by means of the out-pump, controlled by the boolean variable OutPump.
-The out-pump should be turned off once Sensor.Empty becomes 1.

-5. The tank needs to be automatically Cleaned In Place (CIP) before the batch sequence can be repeated.
+Once the start button has been pressed, the reactor should be filled using the in-pump, which is running as long as the Boolean variable InPump is 1.
+The filling should be stopped when the Boolean variable Sensor.Full (i.e. the variable Full in the Sensor workspace) becomes 1. - 3.
+As soon as the in-pump is stopped, the agitator should be started by setting Agitator to 1 and the heating controller should be turned on by setting Control_On to 1.
+To simulate the endothermic reaction, cooling should be enabled by setting Cool to 1. - 4.
+Heating control and agitation should be stopped when the operator presses the button StopHeating, which assigns the Boolean variable StopHeat the value 1.
+It is the responsibility of the operator to wait until a desired temperature is reached before pressing the button, and the endothermic reaction is then assumed to have stopped.
+When heating and agitation have stopped, the tank should automatically be emptied by means of the out-pump, controlled by the Boolean variable OutPump.
+The out-pump should be turned off once Sensor.Empty becomes 1. - 5.
+The tank needs to be automatically Cleaned In Place (CIP) before the batch sequence can be repeated.
 The CIP procedure consists in flushing and cooling the tank: The tank should be filled until the variable Sensor.Full becomes 1.
 Subsequently, the agitator is started and the cooler is activated by setting Cool to 1.
-When temperature has dropped to 25°C, agitations and cooling should stop.
-Temperature measurements in units of °C are available through the variable Temp.
+When temperature has dropped to 25°C, agitation and cooling should stop.
+Temperature measurements in units of °C are available through the variable

+Temp.
 Next, the out-pump empties the tank until Sensor.Empty becomes 1.
 Finally, the out-pump is turned off.
-After this, execution should return to the start state, where the process waits until the operator presses the start button anew.
+After this, execution should return to the initial state, where the process waits until the operator presses the start button anew.